+In short, this article explores the interplay between topological entropy, the specification property, the operator specification property, and examines their implications for the dynamics of linear operators.

-The paper is structured as follows: in \Cref{sec:prelim} we provide the necessary definitions and present several important known results.
-In \Cref{sec:proofs}, we present the proofs of our main results.
-Specifically, in \Cref{subsec:thmA} we prove \Cref{thmA}.
-Additionally, \Cref{prop:entropy_WSFS} establishes that weighted shifts on sequence spaces have infinite topological entropy and provide (\Cref{ex:SP-WeigthedShift}) an example of a $F$-space on which an weighted shift have the specification property.
-In \Cref{subsec:thmB} we proof \Cref{thmB} and also prove the Rolewickz operators on $\ell^p(\N)$ have infinite topological entropy.
-Finally, in \Cref{subsec:thmC} we prove \Cref{thmC}.
+\textit{The paper is structured as follows}: In \Cref{sec:prelim}, we provide the necessary definitions and recall several important known results.
+In \Cref{sec:proofs}, we prove our main results.
+Specifically, in \Cref{subsec:thmA}, we prove \Cref{thmA} and \Cref{propositionA1}, which states that compact operators only admit ``simple'' invariant probabilities; we also prove \Cref{cor:fail_VP}, showing that the invariance principle fails for the class of compact operators.
+In \Cref{subsec:thmB} we prove \Cref{thmB}.
+Additionally, \Cref{prop:entropy_WSFS} establishes that weighted shifts on sequence spaces have infinite topological entropy, and \Cref{ex:SP-WeightedShift} presents an example of an \(F\)-space in which a weighted shift exhibits the specification property.